-Our agents are always looking for new material to read.
-Take a look at their profiles and see if your novel matches what they are searching for.
-Below is the New Writing Team consisting of assistants from across the company who also read manuscripts and work alongside our literary agents.
+Our literary agents are always looking for new writers and new material to read.
+Take a look at their profiles and see if your novel matches what they are searching for…

 My list is primarily quality fiction, psychological suspense thrillers and books in the personal development and mindfulness area.
 Narrative memoir, especially Irish ones, are also on my wish list.